renegadebio/renegade-labdevice/README.md

 * Plain USB webcams (for scanning DataMatrix codes only)
 * USB thermal label printers (Brother QL-570 or QL-700)

-For printers this allows printing from the bionet web app to in-lab thermal printers.
+For printers this allows printing from the renegade-lims web app to in-lab thermal printers.

-For scanners this makes it possible to show scan results in the bionet web app when scanning on in-lab barcode scanners.
+For scanners this makes it possible to show scan results in the renegade-lims web app when scanning on in-lab barcode scanners.

 Connections are made using [ssh2](https://github.com/mscdex/ssh2).